J-Turner-Dev/Java-Projects/readme.md

-This is a collection of projects done throughout my Computer Science Degree Coursework.
+This is a collection of Java projects done throughout my Computer Science Degree Coursework.